Abdeboskey/Todo-Terminal/README.md

 ## Application Information

 This application is currently set up to store your to-dos in `localStorage`.
 If you have used this application before, any previously created to-dos will be retrieved from `localStorage` upon launching the application.
-I have found that using to-do lists like this really helps me manage my productivity, and I plan on building a back end and server to deploy this application, as an opportunity to learn, practice, and share this with friends.
+I have found that using to-do lists like this really helps me manage my productivity, and I plan on building a back end and server to deploy this application as an opportunity to learn, practice, and share this tool with friends.